tapiwam/Hyperledger-Apps/acme-airline/airlinev1/README.md

 ## Composer modelling language

-- .cto is teh standard extension.
+- .cto is the standard extension.
 - Defines - Participants, Assets, Transactions, Events
 - Has a Namespace
 - Can import other resources in other model files.